robchiral/GasBank-offline/Design document.md

 4. Imports/exports and analytics derive from the same unified question list composed of shipped plus custom items.

 ## Key Views
-- **Dashboard:** Presents mastery summaries, quick-actions for starting/resuming sessions, and review flows for incorrect or flagged items.
+- **Dashboard:** Puts quick actions up front so learners can immediately launch or resume study flows, keeps mastery summaries visible, and now wraps the category breakdown in a scrollable list that gracefully handles large specialty sets while still surfacing review flows for incorrect or flagged items.
 - **Session:** Runs active study sessions with support for tutor/exam modes, answer tracking, and per-question flagging.
-Prompt/stem/didactic regions render Markdown (tables, lists, emphasis) and navigation now sits in a fixed bottom control bar so Flag/Previous/Next/End/Exit stay aligned within reach without shifting when explanations expand.
+Prompt/stem/didactic regions and answer choices render Markdown (tables, lists, emphasis, KaTeX), and navigation sits in a fixed bottom control bar so Flag/Previous/Next/End/Exit stay aligned within reach without shifting when explanations expand.
 - **History:** Lists prior sessions with high-level results and re-opening support.
 Recent question attempts stay in view thanks to a capped, scrollable table, and each row now highlights the educational objective instead of repeating the full stem.
 - **Content:** Browses, filters, imports/exports, and creates questions.
 The custom question editor starts with two answer slots, lets authors add/remove choices up to six, and requires every visible answer to contain text while keeping explanations/objectives optional.
 A shared builder now seeds and resets editor state so the Add Answer area and subsequent didactic fields stay consistently spaced while also avoiding stale data.
 Question lists surface the educational objective alongside metadata so the browser stays concise.
 A single correct answer is still enforced.
 - **Settings:** Consolidates critical paths under a succinct “User Data” panel, exposes backup directory and auto-backup controls, and lets users adjust the default session configuration (mode, filters, randomization) used when launching new study runs.
 The Backups card now groups directory info, action buttons, and auto-backup preferences into clearer sections with aligned checkbox and interval controls.